jooh/neuroconda/README.md

 # Installing

-This environment is already available on the CBU imaging system, currently under /imaging/local/software/centos7/anaconda3.
+This environment is already available on the CBU imaging system.
 You shouldn't have to install it yourself (and if you do you may need to change the prefix setting).

 If you are installing elsewhere, it's a simple matter of